 Is your dad a superhero?
 Make him this cool comic book frame as a gift!
-It’s a fun, budget friendly project that any guy will love.
+It’s a fun, budget friendly project that any comic book lover will enjoy.

 Looking for a really fun way to celebrate the super dad in your life?
 Hi!
 It’s Leslie from Pink Stripey Socks.
 Father’s Day is right around the corner and my son and I made this really easy comic book frame for my husband.